act-rules/act-rules.github.io/_rules/image-button-non-empty-accessible-name-59796f.md

 ## Background

-Contrarily to `img` elements, an empty `alt` attribute does not make image button decorative; image buttons have a button role and are therefore exposed as interactive elements.
+Contrarily to `img` elements, an empty `alt` attribute (`alt=""`) does not make image button decorative; image buttons have a button role and are therefore exposed as interactive elements.
 Consequently, an empty `alt` attribute does not provide a "usable string" for image buttons and the computation defaults to other means of providing a name, as defined in [input type="image" Accessible Name Computation algorithm](https://www.w3.org/TR/html-aam/#input-type-image-accessible-name-computation).

 ### Related rules